-To inform TAC setting, Marine Scotland Science (MSS) produces an annual report on acoustic and fisheries data (included in section 5).
-This typically includes data from the Q1 International Bottom-Trawl Survey (IBTS), however in 2022, due to a vessel breakdown, this survey could not take place.
-Therefore, the report produced by MSS for 2022 is based on pre-existing data and information.
+To inform TAC setting, Marine Scotland Science (MSS) produces an annual report on acoustic and fisheries data (included in section 6).
+This includes data from the Q1 West of Scotland Groundfish Survey (SCOWCGFS).

 As fishery managers, we must act responsibly even in the absence of comprehensive scientific information.